har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 <img src="docs/screenshot_dir_listing.jpg" alt="screenshot_dir_listing"/><br><br>
 <img src="docs/screenshot_options_download.jpg" alt="screenshot_options_download"/>

-* Every time the gpsvario is powered on, it sets the user-configurable data to default values and then overrides them with the values in the option.txt file.
-So you don't have to specify all the options in the options.txt file, only the ones you want to modify from the 'factory default' values.
+* Every time the gpsvario is powered on, it sets the user-configurable data to default values and then overrides them with the values in `option.txt`.
+So you don't have to specify all the options in the file, only the ones you want to modify from 'factory default' values.
 * Use [xcplanner](https://xcplanner.appspot.com) to generate a route with waypoints in FormatGEO format as a *.wpt text file.
 Note that xcplanner does not specify waypoint radii in the FormatGEO file.
-You can edit the .wpt file to add the waypoint radius (in meters) at the end of a waypoint entry line.
+You can edit the .wpt file to add the waypoint radius (in meters) at the end of each waypoint entry line.
 If the radius is not specified for a waypoint, the gpsvario will apply a user-configurable default waypoint radius.
 Upload the .wpt file to the gpsvario using the webpage upload file function.
 Ensure that the filename length is at most 20 characters or it will be ignored.
 You can upload up to 7 route files and select one of them (or none) on-screen.
-If there are no route files or you select `none`, the bearing-to-waypoint arrow and distance-to-waypoint field will display bearing and distance to the start position.
+If there are no route files or you select `none`, the bearing-to-waypoint arrow and distance-to-waypoint field will display bearing-to-start and distance-to-start position.
 * In flight display mode, btnL toggles the heading display between GPS course-over-ground (direction of motion) and magnetic compass heading (direction the unit is facing).
 You will see the change reflected in the caret on top of the heading display - diamond for compass heading, bar for GPS course heading.
 For low velocities (< 2kph), the GPS course heading display is blanked out, as the uncertainty in direction is high.
 * In flight display mode, if you selected high-speed IBG data logging, btnM toggles data logging on and off.
 The display will show `I` if logging, `i` if not logging.